-The Company elected not to use the fair value option for cash and cash equivalents, restricted cash, accounts receivable, note payable, accounts payable and accrued expenses.
-With the exception of the Company's fixed-rate note payable, the carrying amounts of these financial instruments approximate their fair values due to their short-term nature or variable interest rates.
-For the fair value of the Company's note payable, see Note 4.
+The Company elected not to use the fair value option in recording its financial instruments, which include cash and cash equivalents, restricted cash, accounts receivable, mortgage note receivable, notes payable, and accounts payable and accrued expenses.
+With the exception of the Company's fixed-rate mortgage note receivable from related party and notes payable, the carrying amounts of these financial instruments approximate their fair values due to their short-term nature.
+For the fair value of the Company's mortgage note receivable and notes payable, see Note 4, "Mortgage Note Receivable" and Note 5, "Debt," respectively.